 Joe "Jellybean" Bryant, Philadelphia basketball great and father of Kobe, dies at 69

-PHILADELPHIA (CBS) — Joe "Jellybean" Bryant, a former Philadelphia 76ers and La Salle's University basketball great and the father of the late Kobe Bryant, has died.
+PHILADELPHIA (CBS) — Joe "Jellybean" Bryant, a former Philadelphia 76ers and La Salle University basketball great and the father of the late Kobe Bryant, has died.
 He was 69.

 Bryant was a first-round draft pick in 1975 by the Golden State Warriors.
 The Sixers acquired his rights months later, and Bryant spent four seasons playing for his hometown team.